AnomalyCLIP: Object-agnostic Prompt Learning for Zero-shot Anomaly Detection: AnomalyCLIP: object-agnostic prompt learning

-where $Focal(\cdot, \cdot)$ and $Dice(\cdot, \cdot)$ denote a focal loss~\citep{lin2017focal} and a Dice loss~\citep{li2019dice} respectively, the operator $[\cdot, \cdot]$ represents the concatenation along with the channel, and $I$ represents the full-one matrix.
+where $\lambda$ is a hyperparameter to balance the global and local losses. $L_{global}$ is a cross-entropy loss that matches the cosine similarity between the object-agnostic textual embeddings and visual embeddings of normal/abnormal images from auxiliary data.
+Let $S \in \R^{H_{image} \times W_{image}}$ be the ground-truth segmentation mask, with $S_{jk} = 1$ if the pixel is as an anomaly and $S_{jk} = 0$ otherwise, then we have where $Focal(\cdot, \cdot)$ and $Dice(\cdot, \cdot)$ denote a focal loss~\citep{lin2017focal} and a Dice loss~\citep{li2019dice} respectively.
+The operators $Up(\cdot)$ and $[\cdot, \cdot]$ represent the unsampling and concatenation along with the channel, and $I$ represents the full-one matrix.
 Since the anomalous regions are typically smaller than the normal ones, we use focal loss to address the imbalance problem.
-Furthermore, to ensure that the model establishes an accurate decision boundary, we employ the Dice loss to measure the overlaps between the predicted segmentation $S_n$/$S_a$ and the ground truth mask.
+Furthermore, to ensure that the model establishes an accurate decision boundary, we employ the Dice loss to measure the overlaps between the predicted segmentation $Up(S_{n, M_l})$/$Up(S_{a, M_l})$ and the ground truth mask.